-The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for research and/or evaluation projects to examine the impact of police crime-reduction practices and strategies on crime and one or more of the following three variables: the safety of police officers, criminal investigations, and/or criminal prosecutions.
-This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the state and local levels.
+The U.S. Department of Justice (DOJ), Office of Justice Programs (OJP), National Institute of Justice (NIJ) is seeking applications for funding for the establishment of a Criminal Justice Testing and Evaluation Consortium.
+The consortium will provide testing, evaluation, and other activities to support the safety, effectiveness, efficiency, and efficacy of technologies and practices in use or adaptable by criminal justice communities.
+This program furthers the Department's mission by sponsoring research to provide objective, independent, evidence-based knowledge and tools to meet the challenges of crime and justice, particularly at the State and local levels.